Heroin Detox in Georgia

 Heroin Use and Overdose

 With many Americans succumbing to heroin overdose in the past five years, most everyone knows how dangerous this drug can be.
 It is not always fatal, but there’s a reason many end up overdosing.
 Like all cases of substance use, those who use heroin develop a tolerance to its effects.
-They must continually up their dose to achieve the euphoric high they are after.
+They must continually increase their dose to achieve the euphoric high they are after.
 However, because the drug also affects the parts of your brain that regulate heartbeat, breathing, and sleep, having too much of the drug in the body can stop someone’s breathing.
 Those who survive an overdose may suffer brain damage due to a temporary lack of oxygen.
-Sadly, many others not found in time to administer a cure.
+Sadly, many others are not found in time to administer a cure.

 Heroin overdose can also happen when someone starts using again after a temporary break.
 Without regular exposure to heroin, the body’s tolerance starts to decrease.
 Therefore, when a user returns to the substance at the same dosage they were previously dependent on, it may be too much for their body to handle.
 This danger is one reason we recommend programs like our medical detox and state-of-the-art heroin rehab.
 Having long-term support increases a patient’s chances of a safe and successful recovery.